 Turkish Spice Blend

-- 4 tbsp black peppercorns (or 3 ¾ tsp ground black pepper)
+- 4 tablespoon black peppercorns (or 3 ¾ teaspoon ground black pepper)

 - 10 Turkish bay leaves